Freyj/Fluffy-Hero-Maker/README.md

 This is an attempt at having a semi-automatic way of building characters or accessing some of my data for my tabletop rpg games.

 ## What games does it cover?
-For now, only Dungeons and Dragons 5th Edition (SRD), but I plan to cover other systems too, later on.
+For now,  Dungeons and Dragons 5th Edition (SRD) and Classic Traveller, but I plan to cover other systems too, later on.

 ## How do I add data?
+### For DnD5
 It uses json files to fill its databases, and the only files on this are from data that is part of the SRD  (https://dnd.wizards.com/articles/features/systems-reference-document-srd)
 To add data, you can find templates of the json structures in the **utils** directory, and the data needs to be added in the **databases/data/** proper directory depending on if you want to add races, spells, monsters, classes, or backgrounds.